dpath-maintainers/dpath-python/README.rst

      >>> import dpath
 	 >>> dpath.options.DPATH_ACCEPT_RE_REGEXP = True

-  -  Now a path component may also be specified as:
+  -  Now a path component may also be specified :

      - in a path expression, as {<re.regexpr>} where `<re.regexpr>` is a regular expression accepted by the  standard Python module `re`.
 For example:

       .. code-block:: python